diniSSG/APEKSHA--Cancer-Prediction-website-using-machine-learning/README.md

 The Web application has developed using python flask framework

 To Run The Application,
-Open up the IDE (anaconda with the Spyder IDE would be idiol ) , then open the app.py file,
+Open up the IDE (Anaconda Navigator with the Spyder IDE would be idiol ) , then open the app.py file,
 Run the app.py file,